 Madison, Wisconsin, where Aaron helped with planning Day 2 of the event, focused on farmer adoption and supply chain development, and served as host for a farmer panel.
-Between 2020-2022 GLBW stepped back from Kernza meeting planning, but is reengaging with the 2023 Kernza meeting to be hosted in Minnesota in partnership with FGI and KernzaCAP.
+Between 2020-2022 GLBW stepped back from Kernza meeting planning, but is co-hosting the 2023 Minneapolis Kernza Conference, in partnership with FGI and KernzaCAP.